 Classlist is compliant with GDPR

-The new General Data Protection Regulation (GDPR) runs to more than 200 pages.
-It's a complex, rapidly evolving subject - and can get a bit technical - but you can rest assured that Classlist is fully compliant with the new legislation which comes into force in May 2018.
+The General Data Protection Regulation (GDPR) runs to more than 200 pages.
+Data protection is a complex, rapidly evolving subject - and the regulation can get a bit technical - but you can rest assured that Classlist is fully compliant with the new legislation came into force in May 2018.

 What do I need to know as a Classlist site Ambassador?

 - In regulatory terms, either the PTA or school continues to act as ‘Data Controller’, engaging Classlist as a ‘Data Processor’.
 If the PTA is a separate entity from the school and manages parent data it is very likely to be a Data Controller in its own right.
 You must accept Classlist's revised Data Protection Agreement.
 This describes how Classlist will work as a Data Processor to support the PTA or School as a Data Controller.
 This normally happens as part of the site set-up procedure.
 The Agreement does not require signature.
 Where necessary (for example with a site run solely by a Class Rep) Classlist is registered with ICO to act as a Data Controller.